reown-com/reown-docs/docs/advanced/multichain/polkadot/namespaces-guide.md

 ### Using Namespaces

-In order to creat a session proposal, call the connect method on the universal provider's sign client.
+In order to create a session proposal, call the connect method on the universal provider's sign client.
 The sign clients `connect` method accepts an object based on the following interface:

 ```js
 interface ConnectParams {